 - Intrepid Reporter: Peter, Ulrich and Jameson.
 And unlike other incarnations, Jameson is firmly in the side of good and less of a Jerkass to Spider Man.

 - Ironic Nursery Rhyme: About the Sandman.

-- Karma Houdini: Nicely subverted with Dr. Octopus, who gets away with his experiments... only to get insulted and rejected by the Nazis that he practically worshipped because he doesn't fit they're definition of a Master Race.
+- Karma Houdini: Nicely subverted with Dr. Octopus, who gets away with his experiments... only to get insulted and rejected by the Nazis that he practically worshipped because he doesn't fit their definition of a Master Race.

 - Likes Older Women: Peter himself, being in love with the thirty-something Felicia Hardy.

 - Master Race: Octavious is snubbed because his handicap is genetic, not accidental.

 - Mook Carryover: "Fat Larry" runs a seedy joint first for the Goblin, then for someone else, and finally for the Crime Master.

 - Morality Pet: Literally, Kraven's monkey for Kraven.
 Hie grief over his death provides a small spark of goodness, enough for him to survive a bit longer after being overwhelmed by the mystical spiders to kill Osborn.

 - Mythology Gag: Felicia never turns into a superhero or a Classy Cat-Burglar, but her establisment is called "The Black Cat"

 - Neutral Female: Black Cat runs a "respectable" business and can't afford getting in between Spider-Man and the bad guys.